Ori Dagan

 Ori Dagan (born June 8, 1981) is a jazz singer-songwriter based in Toronto, Canada.
-He has released four studio albums including "Click Right Here" (2022) with which he made his European debut at the Skopje Summer Festival in Macedonia.
-The album's contemporary lyrics contrasted with traditional jazz instrumentation received positive reviews, as well as winning the Grand Prize from the Great American Song Contest for the song "Viruses," a collaboration with rapper Erik Flow.
-To date, Dagan has released eighteen music videos, including the twelve videos accompanying Nathaniel: A Tribute to Nat King Cole as well as "Googleable" (2012), "Bad Romance" (2012), and "Clap on the 2 and the 4" (2016).
-Ori has played festivals and showcases around the world including SXSW, TD Toronto Jazz Festival, Canadian Music Week, Jazz Sudbury Festival and TanJazz.
+He has released four studio albums, including "Click Right Here" (2022), which marked his European debut at the Skopje Summer Festival in Macedonia.
+The album received positive reviews for its blend of contemporary lyrics and traditional jazz instrumentation.
+Additionally, Dagan's collaboration with rapper Erik Flow on the song "Viruses" earned him the Grand Prize from the Great American Song Contest.
+Over the years, Dagan has released a total of eighteen music videos, including twelve videos accompanying Nathaniel: A Tribute to Nat King Cole, as well as "Googleable" (2012), "Bad Romance" (2012), and "Clap on the 2 and the 4" (2016).
+Dagan has showcased his talents at various festivals and events worldwide, such as SXSW, TD Toronto Jazz Festival, Canadian Music Week, Jazz Sudbury Festival and TanJazz.